Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Notation, useful results and sketch of the proof.

 {\bf \textbullet~ Empirical distribution $\mu_N$ and minimal inter-particle distance $d_N$}

 Given a configuration $Z = (X_i,V_i)_{i \leq N}$ of the particles in the phase space $\R^{2dN}$, the associated empirical distribution is the measure

-An important remark is that if $(X_i(t,),V_i(t))_{i \leq N}$ is a solution of the system of ODE \eqref{eq:ODE}, then the measure $\mu_N^\zz(t)$ is a solution of the Vlasov equation \eqref{eq:vlasov}, provided that the interaction force satisfies $F(0)=0$.
+An important remark is that if $(X_i(t,),V_i(t))_{i \leq N}$ is a solution of the system of ODE \eqref{eq:ODE}, then the measure $\mu_N^\zz(t)$ is a solution of the Vlasov equation \eqref{eq:vlasov} in a weak sense, provided that the interaction force satisfies $F(0)=0$.
 This condition is necessary to avoid self-interaction of Dirac masses.
 It means that the interaction force is defined everywhere, but discontinuous and has a singularity at $0$.
-In that conditions, the previously known results \cite{BraHep77}, \cite{Neun79} cannot be applied.

 For every empirical measure, we define the minimal distance $d_N^\zz$ between particles in $\R^{2d}$

 This is a non physical quantity, but it is crucial to control the possible concentrations of particles and we will need to bound that quantity from below.